DEVnitishOfficial/airbnb_service/ApiGateway/AuthInGo/Readme.md

 * Independent layers communicating via interfaces.
 ---

-# Next Goal : Database connection
+# Next Goal : Database connection ---> done
+# how to query database :
+* short answer : Raw Queries
+* Long answer :
+	1. Prepare a query(string)
+	2. Execute the query using inbuild query methods, most of these methods going to return some row data to us.
+	3. We need to process this row data and create an output object
+	4. Return the object.